MG IM6 2026 Review Australia: Is this new Chinese electric car really a BMW iX family SUV rival?

 Cons:

-• Rear visibility is poor
+• Rear visibility issues.

 7 Strong Reasons You Should Buy MG IM6